 Starting your peppers indoors from seeds is fairly simple and can be done at any time of year.
 Growing any type of fruit or vegetable indoors gives you greater control over your growing environment and provides an extended growing season.
 To begin, place two pepper seeds in each pot near its center, and push the pepper seeds just below the surface of the soil.
 Keep soil moist but not wet, and keep pots in a spot where they will get sunlight throughout the day.
 Peppers prefer a sunny, well-water-drained environment where other peppers haven’t grown recently.
 The soil should be rich, moist, and fertile.
 Consider adding some compost to your soil to help achieve this state.

 Harden off the Pepper Seedlings

 This means exposing the seedlings to outdoor conditions, which helps the seedlings adjust and grow into bigger, more productive peppers.

 When to Plant Peppers

 Plant during warmer temperatures, as peppers respond to the warmth.
-(Seasons, where temperatures are at a consistent 60 degrees at night, are ideal).
-Plant the seeds 12-20 inches apart and set them a bit deeper than they were in their containers.
+(Seasons, where temperatures are at a consistent 60 degrees at night are ideal.
+Peppers need plenty of light, so you can add warming lights or artificial lights if you need to.
+Especially if the season might have some cold nights.
+Be sure to check your soil temperatures.).
+Pepper seeds need space!
+Plant the seeds 12-20 inches apart and set them at about an inch deeper than they were in their containers.
 (Like tomatoes, peppers grow extra roots from the buried portion of the stem.)